swais23/climate-viewer/README.md

 ## Docker Setup
 This project uses Docker Compose to manage Airflow and a PostgreSQL database for storing transformed data.

-The `docker-compose.yaml` file is based on the official Airflow documentation ([link](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#fetching-docker-compose-yaml)), with modifications to include a `db` service for storing data in PostgreSQL.
+The `docker-compose.yaml` file is based on the official [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#fetching-docker-compose-yaml), with modifications to include a `db` service for storing data in PostgreSQL.

 ### Commands
-- **Build the containers:** `make build`
+- **Build the images:** `make build`
 - **Start services:** `make up`
 - **Stop services:** `make down`
 - **Purge the database:** `make purge-database`